 - 3 points for a win

 - 1 point for a loss

-- 0 point for a forfeit
+- 0 points for a forfeit

-- 3 points to a team whose opponent forfeits
+- 3 points to a team whose opponent forfeits.

-Upon the completion of the first three rounds, the 16 highest ranked teams progress to finals.
+Upon the completion of the first three rounds, the 16 highest-ranked teams progress to the finals.